-- 173. From time to time demand may emerge for Firm NTS Entry Capacity at new ASEPs.
-When, through its planning process, a requirement for a new ASEP has been demonstrated to National Grid's satisfaction (this may include the entering into of a PARCA) a price schedule will be published for subsequent long-term entry capacity auctions.
-Preservation of commercial confidentiality is an important consideration when developing a new ASEP and therefore National Grid will publish price steps that seek to preserve confidentiality with respect to expected deliverability. - 174.
-For new ASEPs the number of incremental price steps will be fixed at 20 steps of equal size.
-The incremental step size will be; - One twentieth of 150% of the capacity requirement signalled to National Grid through its planning process and/or the PARCA, subject to: - A minimum incremental step size of 5GWh. - 175.
-Where a new ASEP is required to be established, National Grid will initiate the process necessary to modify the Licence such that the new ASEP and an appropriate revenue driver (calculated in accordance with the methodology produced pursuant to Licence Special condition 9C and referred to in paragraph 104), where required in accordance with paragraph 103, are stated in the Licence.
-Until such modifications to the Licence are effective National Grid will not include the proposed new ASEP in any QSEC auctions (or any other capacity auction) and Entry Capacity will not be available for release at the proposed new ASEP.
+- 165. For new ASEPs the number of incremental price steps will be fixed at 20 steps of equal size.
+The incremental step size will be; - One twentieth of 150% of the capacity requirement signalled to National Grid through its planning process and/or the PARCA, subject to: - A minimum incremental step size of 5GWh. - 166.
+Where a new ASEP is required to be established, National Grid will initiate the process necessary for the Licence to recognise the new ASEP in accordance with the requirements of Special Condition 5F, and an appropriate revenue driver (calculated in accordance with the methodology produced pursuant to Licence Special condition 9C and referred to in paragraph 106), where required in accordance with paragraph 105, is stated in the Licence.
+Until the necessary Licence work is complete, National Grid will not include the proposed new ASEP in any QSEC auctions (or any other capacity auction) and Entry Capacity will not be available for release at the proposed new ASEP.